donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 One can only authenticate after _signing up_.
 By signing up, an internal account is generated, via which one can access files on the repository (after being authorized for access; see further).
 One needs this internal account to up- and download files using a client for file transfer (see further).

-### 6.2 Authorization levels
+### 6.2 Authorizations and authorization levels

 After a successful authentication, a repository user still cannot read or write a collection’s files.
 To do this, a user must first be added to that collection in a particular role.
 The research administrator and collection manager can add a user to a collection.
 The collections to which a user is added in a particular role determines what that user can do in the repository.
 This is also called the user’s _authorizations_.
 Not every user can be added to an arbitrary collection in an arbitrary role.
 In fact, a user’s possible authorizations are determined by the way he/she has authenticated.
-To describe a user’s possible authorizations, a distinction is made between four different user types, ordered according to their authorization level (every next user type has the authorizations of the previous type plus some more):
+To describe a user’s possible authorizations, a distinction is made between four different user types, ordered according to their authorization level.
+These four user types form a hierarchy in which every next user type has the authorizations of the previous type plus some more:

 1. An _anonymous user_ (also called, non-registered user or visitor) visits the website of the repository without authenticating him/herself.
 An anonymous user can view the metadata of all DSCs.
 However, he can be added to none of the collections, and therefore cannot read a single file.
 2. A _non-trusted registered user_ authenticates him/herself against a non-trusted identity provider (e.g., Google, Facebook).
 This user type can be added as a viewer to a DSC.